 The Interstitial Lung Disease and Pulmonary Vasculitis Fellowship includes 12 months of clinical training.

-As a fellow in this program, you will participate in rotations through the following areas, as well as elective rotations in related disciplines:
+As a fellow in this program, you participate in rotations through the following areas, as well as elective rotations in related disciplines:

-- Interstitial Lung Disease Clinic
+|Interstitial Lung Disease Clinic

-- Pulmonary Vasculitis Clinic
+|Pulmonary Vasculitis Clinic

 Clinical conferences, seminars, small discussion groups, journal clubs and one-on-one instruction are integral parts of this fellowship.

-As part of this fellowship, you are required to conduct some type of scholarly activity under the direction of supervising faculty.
+You are required to conduct some type of scholarly activity under the direction of supervising faculty.

 There is no call rotation for this fellowship.